About Me & My Approach

 I’ve also had life experiences that forced me to face self doubt head on and lean into resilience.

+At 29 I was diagnosed with cervical cancer, which left me infertile.
 In 2011 I appeared on BBC One’s The Apprentice, where I experienced intense pressure and scrutiny from Alan Sugar and millions of viewers.
-That experience taught me more about resilience, rejection and self belief than any qualification ever could.
+This experience taught me more about resilience, rejection and self belief than any qualification ever could.

 Professional Background & Training